grafana/tempo/docs/sources/tempo/troubleshooting/long-running-traces.md

 # Long-running traces

-An issue arises in Tempo when a user exercises a usage pattern referred to as long-running traces.
-This happens when Tempo receives spans for a trace, followed by a delay, and then Tempo receives additional spans for the same trace.
-If the delay between spans is great enough, the spans end up in different blocks, which can lead to inconsistency in a few ways.
+Long-running traces are created when Tempo receives spans for a trace, followed by a delay, and then Tempo receives additional spans for the same trace.
+If the delay between spans is great enough, the spans end up in different blocks, which can lead to inconsistency in a few ways:

 1. When using TraceQL search, the duration information only pertains to a subset of the blocks that contain a trace.
 This happens because Tempo